 Hypothesis 2 was fully supported in the Regularity task.
 There was no perspective cost, we confirmed that perspective cost was significantly less than our a priori definition of a small effect (0.35 microvolts).
 If anything, there was a trend in the opposite direction, with a non-significant perspective advantage.
 Hypothesis 2 was partly supported in the Luminance task.
 There was no significant perspective cost, but neither was perspective cost significantly less than 0.35 microvolts.
 As planned, we yoked the sequential analysis to the results of the Regularity task and thus terminated data collection at N = 48.
 Of course, it is possible that we would have statistically confirmed the absence of a perspective cost in the Luminance task had sample size been increased to the next step (N = 96).

 Hypothesis 3 was also supported.
 The SPN was significantly larger in Regularity task than the Luminance task.
-This task effect consistent with many previous studies (Makin et al., 2022; Makin et al., 2024).
+This task effect is consistent with many previous studies (Makin et al., 2022; Makin et al., 2024).

 Our other recent attempts to eliminate SPN perspective cost have failed.
 Karakashevska et al. (2024) found that polygons slightly reduced, but did not eliminate SPN perspective cost.
-Karakashevska et al. (2025) found that the monocular viewing, pre-stimulus presentation of static frames and pre-stimulus presentation of moving frames did not even reduce SPN perspective cost (Figure 2).
+Karakashevska et al. (2025) found that removing conflicting disparity cues in monocular viewing, or adding cues to aid 3D interpretation such as pre-stimulus presentation of static frames and pre-stimulus presentation of moving frames did not reduce SPN perspective cost (Figure 2).
 While Makin et al. (2015) reported no perspective cost during Regularity discrimination (Figure 1B), alternative explanations for that result remain plausible.
 In Makin et al. (2015), symmetry was hardly distorted around the axis, and we know that people are especially sensitive to symmetry in the peri-axis region (Dakin et al., 1998; Wainwright et al. 2020).

 The fact that the visual system can switch into extraretinal mode when multiple visual depth cues are available is consistent with previous behavioural work (Szlyk, et al., 1995).
 It is also consistent with everyday visual experience.
 Shape constancy usually feels effortless, and it takes artistic training to draw the retinal image without interference from post-constancy representations.
 This could be because we have multiple redundant depth cues available during naturalistic viewing.

+On the other hand, Morales, Bax, and Firestone (2020), showed that the visual system retains retinal representations of shape.
+In their experiments, the perspective-rotated shape of a circular coin (elliptical retinal image) interfered with the detection of an actual elliptical target.
+This indicates that the visual system maintains pre-constancy, viewpoint-specific representations in parallel with more abstract, viewpoint-invariant ones.
+However, our experiment suggests that the persistence of view-point specific representations does not to interfere with symmetry processing and reduce SPN amplitude, at least in VR whilst attending to regularity.

 While the most substantial innovation was the use of VR with immersive stereo disparity, this was not the only change.
 In this study, frontoparallel and perspective conditions were blocked, whereas in previous studies they were interleaved.
 View-angle blocking could be responsible for reducing perspective cost here.
 A non-VR experiment with blocking alone could rule out this alternative explanation.
 However, we believe that this is unlikely.
 After all, pre-stimulus presentation of a frame, which made view angle predictable, did not reduce SPN perspective cost in et al. (2025).